 Please use the form on the Travel office web page : http://www.nmt.edu/nmt-travel-office

 Travel Reimbursement Procedures for vendors and guests: Non-employee Travel Reimbursement Form .
 Forward the completed form to the travel office.
 The procedures to follow for vendors and NMT guests are documented here:Non-employee Travel Procedure

-Contact the Federal Tax Compliance manager with questions on the taxability of travel funds.
+Contact the Federal Tax Compliance manager on ext 5984 with questions on when travel payments are considered taxable income.

 Procedures:The department Vice Presidents administer the employee move policy for activity in their department.
 The departmental coordinator is responsible for communicating procedures to the new employee for the steps in the reimbursement process.
 The departmental accountant is responsible for coordinating the issuance of advances, where the advance is part of the benefit offered to new employees.

 To issue an advance to the new employee, a Direct Payment form (DP) and backup documentation is required to process the expenses.
 An editable pdf version of a DP is located on the Accounts Payable page.

 After the move, all employees shall present their receipts for move expenses and a signed version of the expense form (example is linked below) to the Federal Tax Compliance manager (Brown Hall, rm 100) within the timeline stated in their offer letter.
 Individuals in staff positions may receive an email defining the home move benefit instead of a formal job offer letter.

 Documentation on advances and reimbursements for moving expenses are reviewed by the Federal Tax Compliance Mgr and then forwarded to the Payroll Department for processing.
 The employee receives the reimbursemnt funds on a regular paycheck.